totoro253/PerformanceAnalysis/README.md

 # Context
 Consider investing in two stocks: Microsoft and General Electric.
 As a prudent investor, you analyze the historical performance of the stocks during the period of 1990-01-01 to 2017-12-31.
+I tried to base my analysis on financial crisis or  other important financial events.

-#DOTCOM
+# DOTCOM
 The dotcom bubble was an asset valuation bubble that occurred in the 90s.
 It led to a recession caused by highly